I am enthusiastic over humanity’s extraordinary and sometimes very timely ingenuities.

 Further, Csikszentmihalyi writes, problems are solved only when we throw attention and creativity at them.

-If living a life doing important, fulfilling things that make us happy and solve the world's problems isn't enough of an argument for practicing some creativity, consider that creativity could save your life: Alan G. Robinson and Sam Stern
+If living a life doing important, fulfilling things that make us happy and solve the world’s problems isn’t enough of an argument for practicing some creativity, consider that creativity could save your life: Alan G. Robinson and Sam Stern write about a psychologist named Paul Torrance who worked with the U.S. Air Force during the Korean War.

 Torrance discovered that it didn’t matter how extensive someone’s training was, when faced with a life-or-death situation, there were always unexpected factors that couldn’t be trained.
 The deciding factor for surviving?
 Creativity.